isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-01-30-post-Stories from the Stacks.md

 <img style="width: 450px; height: 300px;"
 src="/images/vol-11-issue-4/Stories%20stack%20exhibition/a2.png">
-<div style="background-color: white;">n 1841 watercolour painting of the library floor plan at the Singapore Institution (later renamed as Raffles Institution) by J. A. Marsh.
+<div style="background-color: white;">In 1841 watercolour painting of the library floor plan at the Singapore Institution (later renamed as Raffles Institution) by J. A. Marsh.
 Singapore’s first library officially opened in 1837 as part of the school. <i>© The British Library Board, WD 2970.</i></div>

 Christian missionaries followed the footsteps of Raffles and started work in Singapore soon after it was founded.
 The Reverend Samuel Milton of the London Missionary Society (LMS) came to Singapore from Malacca in October 1819 to start a station on the island.
 In 1822, fellow missionary Claudius Henry Thomsen arrived in Singapore and brought with him a printing press and a few workers.
 The following year, the first printing press in Singapore, the Mission Press, came into operation.4Thomsen learnt Malay from the accomplished Muslim scholar, Abdullah bin Abdul Kadir (better known as Munshi Abdullah) and collaborated with the latter in the translation and publication of Christian gospels and literature into Malay.5